Why You May Want a Perennial Shade Garden

 Are you looking for landscaping ideas to fill shaded spots in your garden?
 Maybe you have a steep slope or area that is difficult to access?

 Lawn grasses can be difficult to grow due to bare spots and disease problems.
 Adding a perennial shade garden under larger plants or areas that have low light will liven up your landscape.

 Shade-loving perennials provide lush, multicolored foliage that will flourish in 3-4 hours of sun per day or full-shade.
 Ground covers that thrive in shaded areas are also a great solution for masking uneven surfaces that may have rocks and tree roots.

-Define Your Gardening Space
+Define Your Perennial Shade Garden Space

 Each plant has a preference for how much light it needs to grow successfully.
-Prior to purchasing perennials for your shade garden, you will want to observe your garden.
+Prior to purchasing plants for your perennial shade garden, you will want to observe your garden.
 Look for how the sun moves throughout the day and take note of trees, structures, and any existing perennials.
 Sunlight will change throughout the year, so it is best to monitor your space each month.

 1. Full Shade, Partial Shade, and Dappled Shade

 Full shade and partial shade perennials need some sunlight to promote growth and flowering.
 However, if there is not enough shade, the plants will burn during hot summer days.